Nokia handset sale hammers hedge funds

 “You are looking at something which is much more predictable and therefore less interesting for the hedgies,” said Mirabaud Securities analyst Susan Anthony.
 “Nokia would be smaller, but more profitable.”

-Demand to short the stock was likely to fall further in the future as the company stabilises its finances and strategy and appeals to investors betting on the company’s long-term health.
+Demand to short the stock was likely to fall further in the future as the company stabilizes its finances and strategy and appeals to investors betting on the company’s long-term health.

 “Nokia should be able to reinvent itself as a more staid and stable company, which should make it a better investment for long-term investors,” said Simon Maughan, head of research at Olivetree Financial Group.